Dominated splittings and the spectrum of singular quasi-periodic Jacobi operators: Introduction

-\end{theorem} \begin{remark} \begin{itemize} \item[(i)] An analogous statement holds for the Jacobi cocycles alternative to (\ref{eq_defA}) which will be described in Sec. \ref{sec_jacobicocycles}, cf. Theorem \ref{thm_main_ammended}. \item[(ii)] Our proof of Theorem \ref{thm_main} does not depend on the specifics of the background dynamics induced by rotations on $\mathbb{T}^d$.
-Even though our main motivation for this work were QPJ, the argument we present applies to any uniquely ergodic map $\mathrm{T}$ on a compact Hausdorff space $X$ where the $\mathrm{T}$-invariant probability measure $\mu$ is topological, i.e. positive on open sets.
-In particular, Theorem \ref{thm_main} holds for all {\em{almost periodic Jacobi operators}}, i.e. operators of the form (\ref{eq_jacobiop}) where $X$ is a compact topological group, $\mu$ is its Haar probability measure, and $\mathrm{T}$ is translation by a fixed element in $X$ whose orbit is dense. \item[(iii)] We mention that Johnson's original result extends to Schr\"odinger operators with background dynamics given by minimal transformation $\mathrm{T}$ on a compact space $X$.
-Our proof of Theorem \ref{thm_main} requires unique ergodicity of $\mathrm{T}$ (due to Proposition \ref{prop_unifcontractcond}), we however believe that the result should also hold true for the case of merely minimal $\mathrm{T}$. \end{itemize} \end{remark} From a dynamical point of view the most interesting aspect of Theorem \ref{thm_main} is that it implies domination outside the spectrum.
-In particular, complexifying the energy generates $\mathcal{DS}$ with all the ``nice'' properties such dynamics entails.
-This leads to a dynamical point of view of {\em{Kotani theory}}, which expressed from the point of view of Theorem \ref{thm_main}, studies the limiting properties of the invariant sections as $\im E \to 0+$.
-We mention that such a dynamical reformulation of Kotani theory has played an important roll in a dynamical description of the absolutely continuous spectrum of QPS \cite{AvilaKrikorian_2006, AvilaFayadKrikorian_2011, Avila_2011prep, Avila_prep_ARC_1, Avila_prep_ARC_2}, see also \cite{AvilaKrikorian_2013} for an even more general perspective (``monotonic cocycles'').
+\end{theorem} \begin{remark} \begin{itemize} \item[(i)] An analogous statement holds for the Jacobi cocycles alternative to (\ref{eq_defA}) which will be described in Sec. \ref{sec_jacobicocycles}, cf. Theorem \ref{thm_main_ammended}. \item[(ii)] Our proof of Theorem \ref{thm_main} does in fact not depend on the specifics of the background dynamics induced by translations on $\mathbb{T}^d$.
+Even though our main motivation for this work are QPJ, the argument we present applies to any uniquely ergodic, invertible map $\mathrm{T}$ on a compact Hausdorff space $X$, where the $\mathrm{T}$-invariant probability measure $\mu$ is topological, i.e. positive on open sets, and the associated Jacobi operators satisfy that $x \mapsto H_x$ is continuous in the operator norm.
+Here, the latter condition, is needed for Lemma \ref{lem_contisections}.
+Note that for a compact space X, unique ergodicity with respect to a topological (invariant) measure is equivalent to unique ergodicity and minimality, the latter of which is also known as {\em{strict ergodicity}}.
+In particular, Theorem \ref{thm_main} holds for all {\em{almost periodic Jacobi operators}}, i.e. operators of the form (\ref{eq_jacobiop}) where $X$ is a compact topological group, $\mu$ is its Haar probability measure, and $\mathrm{T}$ is translation by a fixed element in $X$ whose orbit is dense. \item[(iii)] We mention that Johnson's original result extends to Schr\"odinger operators with background dynamics given by a minimal transformation $\mathrm{T}$ on a compact space $X$.
+Our proof of Theorem \ref{thm_main} requires unique ergodicity of $\mathrm{T}$ (due to Proposition \ref{prop_unifcontractcond}), we however believe that the result should also hold true for the case of merely minimal $\mathrm{T}$. \end{itemize} \end{remark}